RoySegall/gizra.com/src/_posts/2017-03-01-cto-shadow-david.md

 The idea of allowing your employees to sit next to you, watch the day-to-day activities from the manager's chair, to encourage employees to review the manager, and then conduct a genuine and honest conversation and provide answers to difficult questions - are all indications of a real desire to improve, and create an open and accepting process with the employee.

-Every type of feedback, so even Amitai can improve was accepted.
-In fact one of the special things for me in this experience is that even writing the negative feedback _publicly_ is encouraged.
+Every type of feedback (so even Amitai can improve) was accepted.
+In fact, one of the special things for me in this experience is that even writing the negative feedback _publicly_ is encouraged.

 {% include thumbnail.html  image_path="/assets/images/posts/what-you-see-from-here/view-from-above-indoor.jpg" caption="It's all from above" %}